Vivid-Vortex/Misc/Concepts/FrontEnd/React/LearnReactFromYoutubeWorkflow.md

 1. Summerize YouTube video
 2. Copy paste summary in chatgpt and ask to generate and explain further concepts as per below format in short and simple way.

-Prompt: Explain me below concept in short and simple way as per given format.
+Prompt: Explain me below (and further concepts) concept in short and simple way as per given format.

 `<You YT summary here>`